 Botanical name: Euphorbia pulcherrima

-They are available in many colours: red, yellow, peach, pink and ivory.
+They are available in more than 100 colours: red, yellow, peach, pink, burgundy, speckled, ivory and more.
 Some of the varieties include Plum Pudding, Winter Rose and Jingle Bells.

 How to care for them

 - Wrap the plant in a paper bag when transporting the plant.
 Do not leave in an unheated vehicle.